Shaz2ej/youthpargati/README_REFERRAL_DASHBOARD.md

 - Referral codes are stored and retrieved from the user's record in Firebase
 - When a new user buys a package using a referral code, the system stores who referred them
 - When user buys a package, that package automatically moves from "Other Packages" → "Your Purchased Packages"
+- Referral commissions are calculated based on whether the referrer has purchased the same package:
+  - Owned Commission: Higher commission for referrers who have purchased the same package
+  - Unowned Commission: Lower commission for referrers who haven't purchased the same package

 ### 4. UI Components
 - Clean card-based layout for each course using Tailwind CSS